Comments and discussion at our Facebook Page

-2. Given these conditions, it is then up to us to take advantage of this opportunity and make it happen by transforming ourselves and society.
+Marxism has a key political message that "Marxists" ignore.
+Capitalism creates the prerequisites for a future classless society, particularly through the prospect of shared prosperity.
+However, it is then up to us to take advantage of this opportunity and make it happen by transforming ourselves and society.

 No. Marxism shows how communism can only emerge from advanced capitalism.
 It could not be expected to emerge from the backward conditions that existed in regions such as Russia and China in the first half of the 20th century.

 What failed was a transition process that only took the first steps before succumbing to the unfavorable circumstances and to bad actors.

 There is a good case for saying that free-market, limited-government libertarians believe in an unrealizable version of capitalism.
 Indeed, much of the evidence is in their own writing.

 It has to be a game changer when a book espousing communism is the talk of the town.
 It has done this by putting the discussion on a firm footing.
 Communism is luxury for all and the end of toil.